Home

 I give presentations to local history societies, universities and military heritage groups.
 Here are the details of my latest presentations:

-in the First World War'
+and the First World War’